 Even innocent mistakes are not tolerated.
 You can find numerous fraud cases listed on government websites where practices were hit with serious penalties for upcoding their claims.
 This combined with confusing service definitions, makes accurately classifying new and established patients even more important.

-By attending this upcoming, step-by-step online training session on Tuesday, January 28th at 1pm ET, you’ll be able to cut through the confusion of “new vs established” patient identification, documentation, and compliance, to code more accurately, and get paid more of what you are due.
+By attending this, step-by-step online training session, you’ll be able to cut through the confusion of “new vs established” patient identification, documentation, and compliance, to code more accurately, and get paid more of what you are due.

 This expert-lead training will help you correctly classify, code and get paid for new patient office visits the first time.
 You’ll be able to avoid unknowingly committing coding fraud, and quickly start locking in justifiable higher payments for your new patient office visits.